Non-backtracking Graph Neural Networks: Related works

-To resolve this issue, prior works have considered graph rewiring methods that add or remove edges to mitigate over-squashing by creating an optimal computation graph.
-One approach is using topological metrics, e.g., curvature \citep{topping2022understanding} or effective resistance \citep{black2023understanding}.
-Another line of work uses global aspects, e.g., connecting a virtual global node \citep{cai2023connection} or using graph Transformers \citep{ying2021transformers, kreuzer2021rethinking, rampavsek2022recipe, shirzad2023exphormer, he2023generalization}.

-\textbf{Expressivity of GNNs with the Weisfeiler-Lehman (WL) test.} In the past few years, researchers have conducted significant studies on various aspects of the expressive power of GNNs.
-One line of research involves comparing GNNs with the WL test \citep{leman1968reduc} to assess their expressiveness.
-For instance, \citet{xu2018how} demonstrated that MPNNs are at best as powerful as the WL test and introduced the graph isomorphism network (GIN), which matches the representational power of the WL test.

-\textbf{Expressivity of GNNs for the stochastic block model (SBM).} Furthermore, certain studies have analyzed the expressive power of GNNs using variations of the SBM \citep{holland1983stochastic}. \cite{fountoulakis2022graph} established conditions for the existence of graph attention networks (GATs) that can precisely classify nodes in the contextual stochastic block model (CSBM) with high probability.
+\paragraph{Expressivity of GNNs for the SBM.} Certain studies focus on analyzing the expressive power of GNNs using variations of the SBM \citep{holland1983stochastic}. \cite{fountoulakis2022graph} established conditions for the existence of graph attention networks (GATs) that can precisely classify nodes in the contextual stochastic block model (CSBM) with high probability.
 Similarly, \cite{baranwal2022effects} investigated the effects of graph convolutions within a network on the XOR-CSBM.
-These works focused primarily on the probability distribution of node features, such as the distance between the means of feature vectors.
+The preceding works primarily focused on the probability distribution of node features, such as the distance between the means of feature vectors.
+On the other hand, \cite{kanatsoulis2023representation} analyzed the expressivity utilizing linear algebraic tools and eigenvalue decomposition of graph operators.

-\section{Non-backtracking graph neural network}
+\section{Non-backtracking Graph Neural Network}

-\subsection{Motivation from sensitivity analysis}
+\subsection{Motivation from Sensitivity Analysis}

 We first explain how the conventional message-passing updates are prone to backtracking.
-To this end, consider a simple, undirected graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ where $\mathcal{N}(i)$ denotes the neighbor of the node $i$.
+To be specific, consider a simple, undirected graph $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ and let $\mathcal{N}(i)$ denote the set of neighbor nodes of the node $i$.
 Each node $i\in\mathcal{V}$ is associated with a feature $x_{i}$.
-Then the conventional graph neural networks (GNNs), i.e., message-passing neural networks (MPNNs) \citep{gilmer2017neural}, iteratively updates the $t$-th layer node-wise hidden feature $h_{i}^{(t)}$ as follows:
+Then, the conventional graph neural networks (GNNs), i.e., message-passing neural networks (MPNNs) \citep{gilmer2017neural}, iteratively update the node-wise hidden feature at the $t$-th layer $h_{i}^{(t)}$ as follows: